10 Famous Places in Dan Brown’s Books

 The Boboli Gardens – Florence, Italy

 The Boboli Gardens are located just behind the Pitti Palace.
 Actually, this park in Florence is an outdoor museum with large green spaces and a collection of sculptures.
 Above all, the most important is the famous cave made by Buontalenti.
-In addition, this place still holds the beautiful fountain of the Ocean, the fountain of Neptune, the steps at The Kaffeehaus, etc. In the “Inferno“, Robert Langdon discovered the first clue on the Botticelli map at this Boboli garden.
+In addition, this place still holds the beautiful fountain of the Ocean, the fountain of Neptune, the steps at The Kaffeehaus, etc. In the “Inferno“, Robert Langdon discovered the first clue on the Botticelli map in the Boboli garden.

 Read more: Visit Florence: How to Plan Your Perfect Trip to the Birthplace of the Renaissance